Joalor64GH/new-chat/README.md

 # Joalor64's Chatroom
-Chatroom used on my website>
+Chatroom used on my website.